NHSDigital/nhs-notify/docs/adr/ADR-001_Use_git_hook_and_GitHub_action_to_check_the_editorconfig_compliance.md

 layout: default
 title: ADR-001
 parent: ADRs
+description: se git hook and GitHub Action to check the .editorconfig compliance
 ---

 ## ADR-001: Use git hook and GitHub Action to check the `.editorconfig` compliance